Aue, Saxony: Economy and infrastructure

-The town has a station at the junction on the Zwickau–Schwarzenberg line and is served by Regionalbahn trains, operated by Erzgebirgsbahn (a subsidiary of Deutsche Bahn) between Zwickau and Johanngeorgenstadt.
+The town has a station at the junction of the Zwickau–Schwarzenberg line and the Chemnitz–Adorf line.
+It is served by Regionalbahn trains, operated by Erzgebirgsbahn (a subsidiary of Deutsche Bahn) between Zwickau and Johanngeorgenstadt and by Tram-trains, operated by City-Bahn Chemnitz between Aue and Burgstädt.

 Coat of arms

 The town's arms show two wooden bridges, one over the other, in gold on blue over a wavy silver watery surface, each bridge with two little flags on the balustrade flying left.